bshastry/llvm-joern-frontend/README.md

 $ cmake -DCJ_LLVM_BUILD_ROOT_PATH=<PATH_TO_LLVM-3.6> -DCJ_LLVM_ROOT_PATH=<PATH_TO_LLVM-3.6> ../src/ &> /dev/null
 $ make && make install
 $ cd $SOME_PROJECT_SRC
+$ clang-joern -help | less
 $ clang-joern -p <PATH_TO_PROJECT_BUILD> -ast-dump <PATH_TO_SOME_SOURCE_FILE>
 ```

+Work on the AST Export feature (-ast-export) is in progress.

 Clangpy bindings can be used as follows: